Applied Radiation and Isotopes

 INTERNATIONAL JOURNAL OF RADIATION BIOLOGY

-Illuminating the Impact of Radiation in MedicineINTERNATIONAL JOURNAL OF RADIATION BIOLOGY, published by Taylor & Francis Ltd, has established itself as a premier forum for the dissemination of innovative research related to radiation biology, covering emerging topics that are crucial within the fields of radiology, nuclear medicine, and ultrasound technology.
+Innovating Insights in Nuclear MedicineINTERNATIONAL JOURNAL OF RADIATION BIOLOGY, published by Taylor & Francis Ltd, has established itself as a premier forum for the dissemination of innovative research related to radiation biology, covering emerging topics that are crucial within the fields of radiology, nuclear medicine, and ultrasound technology.
 With an ISSN of 0955-3002 and an E-ISSN of 1362-3095, this journal spans over six decades, from its inception in 1959 to 2024, reflecting a rich history of scholarly contribution and a dynamic approach to addressing current challenges in the discipline.
 Its reputation is highlighted by its Q2 rankings in both Radiology, Nuclear Medicine and Imaging and Radiological and Ultrasound Technology for 2023, underscoring its relevance in a competitive academic landscape, with Scopus rankings placing it in the top tier of its category.
 While operating under a traditional access model, the journal aims to connect researchers, professionals, and students, facilitating the advancement of knowledge and fostering a deeper understanding of the impact of radiation in various medical applications.
 The journal plays an essential role in shaping future research directions and enhancing clinical practices globally.